CELEBRITY: JENNIFER LOPEZ (aka J.Lo)

 DO I NEED THESE?

 These were definitely luxurious products but surprisingly enough, there are some affordable products represented as well.
-And outside of our inability to substantiate the clinical claims of the Själ Saphir Concentrate and the diamond powder photoluminescence claims for the Lancer Eye Contour Lifting Cream, most of the products were reasonable products.
+And outside of our inability to substantiate the clinical claims of the Själ Saphir Concentrate and the diamond powder photoluminescence claims for the Lancer Eye Contour Lifting Cream, most of the products were of a reasonable price point.
 Nothing outlandish or particularly novel.

 If you have the monetary means to purchase some of these more high priced products — then I think it’s worth experimenting.
 Do I believe that these products should become a “holy grail” staple in your beauty regimen?
 That is both unclear and unknown.

 None of these products were novel by any means.
 In fact, you could definitely find cheaper dupes if you were seriously curious.